 “The Vaults were never designed to rescue the people that lived inside them.
 They were a vast social experiment, designed to study pre-selected segments of the population.”
 So begins the Penny Arcade comic One Man and a Crate of Puppets.

 For this series, we’ll be deconstructing a handful of Fallout vaults (both canon and fan created) to determine which, if any, could be viable.
-We’ll be starting with Vault 68, an experimental environment comprised of 999 men and 1 woman.
+We’ll start with Vault 68, an experimental environment comprised of 999 men and 1 woman.

 At first glance, this vault seems doomed to fail.
-A new child can only be born about every 11 months, although the bigger issue is that there’s only a limited amount of time to secure a future for this vault as there is a limit to how many children the first woman can have.
-Assuming that the vault door doesn’t open for 100 years, this experiment is barely, if at all, possible.
-To explain my thoughts behind this piece, we first have to understand the vault’s social structure.
+A new child can only be born every 11 months.
+The larger difficulty is to create as many children as possible before the vault’s only female passes reproductive age.
+Assuming the vault door doesn’t open for 100 years, this experiment is barely, if at all, possible.
+To explain the rationale behind this piece, we first have to understand the vault’s social structure.

 My rationale for the future of Vault 68 relies heavily on establishing a social structure within the vault.
 I believe the only way for the first woman (who we’ll call Eve) to survive would be to take advantage of her position within a month of entering the vault.
 Eve’s best bet would be to ally herself with the most powerful man in the vault, the Overseer.

-Once Eve and the Overseer had established a relationship (or even a marriage), Eve could begin having children.
-I suspect that for the first few years, Eve would be in constant danger of violence from frustrated men in the vault.
+Once Eve and the Overseer had established a partnership, Eve could begin having children.
+I suspect for the first few years, Eve would be in constant danger of violence from frustrated men in the vault.
 To ensure Eve’s safety, the Overseer would establish arranged marriages between his daughter(s) and Vault 68’s security team, who in turn would arrange marriages for their daughters.
 Vault 68 would devolve into a caste system, where women would become currency.
 I call this “trickle down genetics.”

-Once a few members of the security team were given sexually mature wives (likely 17-18 years after entering the vault), they would likely pass their daughters down to the next most important caste.
-Thinking of this in a Fallout Shelter mindset, I imagine that doctors and workers either in the generator room or waterworks would threaten to cut their services and utilities until marriages were arranged.
+Once a handful of security guards were given sexually mature wives (likely 17-18 years after entering the vault), they would pass their daughters to the next most important caste.
+Thinking of this in a Fallout Shelter mindset, I imagine doctors and workers either in the power plant or waterworks would threaten to cut their services and utilities until marriages were arranged.

 Before we begin, let’s consider a few things: